istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 have unavoidable and potentially unresolvable problems with conflicting node-level rules - do we intercept before the CNI, or after?
 Will some CNIs break if we do one, or the other, and they aren’t expecting that?
 Where and when is NetworkPolicy enforced, since NetworkPolicy must be enforced in the node network namespace?
-Do we need lots of code to special-case every “popular” CNI?
+Do we need lots of code to special-case every popular CNI?

-## Istio Ambient Traffic Redirection: The Current Model
+### Istio Ambient Traffic Redirection: The Current Model

 In the current ambient model, this is how mesh enrollment works:
 - A Kubernetes pod (existing or newly-started), with labels indicating it should be enrolled in the ambient mesh, is detected by